Best new cars coming in 2023 and beyond

 With the Peugeot 3008 getting sleeker styling, the bigger 5008 will offer more practicality than the current version.
 It’ll be a cross between an SUV and an MPV, and it, too, will be available with several electrified powertrains.
 Our preview image suggests how the car might look.

 Zero to 60mph in 1.9 seconds, at 100mph in 4.2 seconds and a top speed of 250mph: these are apparently the statistics of the upcoming Tesla Roadster.
 Tesla’s first car was the original Roadster, but this is a completely different beast.
 Boss Elon Musk is aiming to create the world’s fastest accelerating car.
-The car has now been delayed until 2022 as Tesla priorities other projects, such as the Tesla Model Y.
+The car has now been delayed (again) as Tesla prioritises other projects, such as the Tesla Model Y.

 The third performance Toyota to arrive in the coming years will be a GR-tuned version of the C-HR SUV.
 Unlike the rest of the C-HR range, it won’t be a hybrid, instead employing the same 250bhp engine as the GR Yaris and GR Corolla.
 We expect a new C-HR to be revealed in 2021, with the GR version set to debut a few months afterwards.